cypress-io/cypress-documentation/content/api/commands/url.md

 ### `decode` option

-When the URL contains non-ASCII characters, use `decode` option.
+When the URL contains non-ASCII characters, use the `decode` option.

 ```javascript
 // For the curious, '사랑' means 'love' in Korean.